CharlieXojo/classPreferences/README.md

 A cross platform preferences class for Xojo using SQLite.

+#Revisions
+#### 24 July 2014
+First Release

+#### 25 July 2014
+Thanks to Axel Schneider for the addition of setColorValue and getColorValue methods.
+Also added the Optional Default as VariableType argument to each get method.

 #Summary
 classPreferences is a class to simply generate a preferences storage mechanism using an SQLite database.
 Calling the constructor with: